 As described above, the Series 2010 CABs and the Series 2011 CABs were issued as capital appreciation bonds.
-The accreted interest on the Series 2010 CABs and 2011 CABS are reflected on the Statement of Net Position as additional principal and is reflected in the interest column in this table in the amount of \$35,431,655.
+The accreted interest on the Series 2010 CABs and 2011 CABS are reflected on the Statement of Net Position as additional principal and is reflected in the interest column in this table in the amount of \$41,448,502.
+Additionally, the 2015C TIFIA Bond, 2015D SHF Bond and the 2015E SIB Bond also included accreted interest reflected on the Statement of Net Position as additional principal and is reflected in the interest column in this table.